-A project at the Endocrinological Department M assess whether or not it will be possible in the future that patients can reduce physical consultations at the ambulatory and instead of booking consultations, deliver results from, for example, blood pressure and get information in a virtuel waiting room.
+A project at the Endocrinological Department assessed whether or not it will be possible in the future for patients to reduce physical consultations at the ambulatory and instead get information in a virtuel ambulatory.

-The purpose of the project is to produce knowledge about the execution of virtual, outpatient consultations at a selected patientgroup; to assess the patients and staffs experiences of the virtual consultations and the use of technology, as well as the assessment of whether or not the virtual consultations can be used as a supplement to the traditional attendance.
+The purpose of the project was to produce knowledge about the execution of virtual outpatient consultations for a select patient group; to assess the patients and staff’s experiences of the virtual consultations and the use of technology, as well as to assess whether or not virtual consultations can be used as a supplement to the traditional attendance.

-The vision is that The Virtual Ambulatory should be demand-driven, so that the patients can book consultations on their own.
+The vision was that The Virtual Ambulatory should be demand-driven, so that the patients could book consultations on their own.

 Start: January 2016

 ABOUT THE PROJECT